Vietnam.vn - Nền tảng quảng bá Việt Nam

 In many other countries, political structures are also becoming more flexible and better reflecting the needs of the people.
 This "new wind" is reflected in the gradually enhanced role of opposition parties, evidenced by historic victories in Ghana, Botswana, Mozambique; the change of power is reflected in the formation of new political alliances.
 In Mauritius and Ghana, the process of transferring power has been peaceful and transparent, strengthening people's confidence in the democratic electoral system.

 At the regional level, power structures are also being dramatically reshaped.
 The announcement by Mali, Burkina Faso and Niger of the creation of a “Federation of Sahel States” marks a new effort to deepen political, economic and military integration amid disagreements with the West African Economic Community (ECOWAS).
-Despite some difficulties, the move demonstrates the countries’ determination to shape the region’s future in a more autonomous direction.
+Despite some difficulties, this move demonstrates the countries’ determination to shape the future of the region in a more autonomous direction.

 Overall, the changes in Africa’s political structure in 2024 reflect a profound transformation of the region.
 Democratization, the emergence of new leaders, and increased political competition have strengthened people’s confidence in institutions and reform processes.
 This is an important foundation for Africa to face challenges and move towards sustainable development in the future.